-When the offgassing effect of a material is a selection criteria, the supplier shall apply ECSS-Q-ST-70-29.
+When the offgassing effect of a material is a selection criterion, the supplier shall apply ECSS-Q-ST-70-29.

 For modelling the molecular contamination during on-ground activities, when outgassing data are too conservative, offgassing data are advisable.

 ECSS-Q-ST-70-01_0500023